NicolasLefeld/codeChallenge/README.md

 (Both MS on Express for simplicity)

-4. Dockerize it
+4. Dockerize it then minify the imgage (Distroless)

-5. Minify the docker (Distroless)

 **Consider appliying**